Coxeter factorizations with generalized Jucys-Murphy weights and Matrix Tree theorems for reflection groups: Reflection groups, the -Laplacian, and tower equivalence

 \begin{definition}[$W$-Laplacian] For a complex reflection group $W$ of rank $n$ and any weight system (see Defn.~\ref{Defn: weight systems}) $\wt$ on its set $\mathcal{R}$ of reflections, we define the (weighted) { $W$-Laplacian matrix} as where $\mathbf{I}_n$ is the $n\times n$ identity matrix and $\rho^{}_V$ the reflection representation of $W$.
 If the weight system comes from a parabolic tower $T$ as in \eqref{Eq: parabolic tower}, we write $L_W^T(\bm\omega)$; the unweighted version is denoted by $L_W$. \end{definition}

 It is easy to see that for the symmetric group $S_n$, when the system $\wt$ is the finest possible (i.e. such that every reflection $(ij)$ gets its own weight $\omega_{ij}$), the $W$-Laplacian $L_{S_n}(\bm\omega)$ agrees (up to the projection $\mathbb{C}^n\rightarrow \mathbb{C}^{n-1}$, see Remark~\ref{rem:prefactors}) with the weighted Laplacian of the complete graph $K_n$.
-For example, contracting notation, we have for $n=4$:
+Indeed, recall (see e.g.~\cite{Stanley:EC2}) that the { Laplacian matrix of a weighted graph} $G$ is obtained by taking the opposite of its weighted adjacency matrix, and adjusting the diagonal elements in such a way that the sum over every line is equal to zero.
+Therefore, for the complete graph $K_n$ carrying the edge weight $\omega_{i,j}$ on the edge $\{i,j\}$ for each $i\neq j$, the Laplacian matrix has an $(i,j)$-coefficient equal to $-\omega_{i,j}$ if $i\neq j$, and to $\sum_{k\neq i} \omega_{i,k}$ if $i=j$.